oli-obk/priroda/README.md

 Remote sensing bugs from your comfy ~~zero~~ gravity hack center in ~~orbit~~ the browser of your choice.

+## Setup

+You need a few things before you can get started.
+At the very minimum you need to have the graphviz libraries present.

+* debian/ubuntu: `apt install libgraphviz-dev`

+Next, you're going to want a libstd with full MIR.The easiest way to obtain this is via `cargo miri` (install with `cargo +nightly install --force --git https://github.com/solson/miri miri`).

 ## Features

 * Supports commands known from gdb